 Writing first thing in the morning is really good for capturing emotions.
 I’ve used a framework that goes like this (1) what emotion am I feeling right now?
 It’s usually in response to a circumstance or situation.
 Then (2) I practice gratitude and write out things I’m grateful for.
 This crowds out the negativity that I might be feeling.
 (3) then I ask myself, how do I want to feel?
 So going back to 1, I think about what I would like to be feeling and usually these are more positive.
 (4) now that I’ve defined what I want to feel, then I put in the actions that I need to do to maintain that feeling.

 I also have a reminder in the fabulous app to re-read the morning journal entries around 1:30p every day.

 Julia Cameron is a great resource about morning pages.
 She wrote the Artist’s Way.

 Thoroughly engaging with a prompt is very helpful for digging deeper.
 When recollecting an event or habit.
 Dig deeper – ask who what where how why.
 Turn inward always reflect more on your actions, feelings, reactions, and thoughts more than that of others.

-- I why do we have to write in our journal?
+- When do you find it best to write in your journal?

-- At what time of the day do you usually write in your journal?
-And why?
+- What time do you prefer writing down in your journal?